 Allstate Roadside Assistance

 Allstate Roadside Assistance plans may be less expensive but only cover up to a certain amount of assistance, which could easily be used up in one service call.

-- Cost: The first year of Roadside Advantage costs $89; the price could rise after that.
-Also offers pay-per-use service starting at $119 per tow.
+- Cost: The first year of Roadside Advantage costs $96; the price could rise after that.
 If you have Allstate insurance, you can choose add-on coverage beginning at $25 per vehicle.

-- Coverage: The Advantage plan offers up to five rescues a year, 10 miles of towing and up to $100 road hazard benefits.
+- Coverage: The Advantage plan offers up to five rescues a year, 10 miles of towing and road hazard benefits of up to $100 per event (two event maximum).
 Rescues include jump start, fuel delivery, lockout service and tire change.
 Trip interruption insurance included.

 Add-on coverage plans